Naval Warship Museums Problems And Potentials

 The historical loss of this particular ship, if scrapped, will be major.
 The celebrated reporter Ernie Pyle reported from her decks in World War II.
 Both Presidents Gerald Ford and George Bush served on this class of ship, and she is the only survivor of both the light and escort aircraft carriers left in the world.20 These ships stopped the U-boat offensive in the Atlantic, paving the way for the liberation of the continent and the light carriers were part of the main carrier force that destroyed the Japanese Navy and Merchant Marine in the Pacific during the war.
 The escort carriers also gave direct aircraft support to the Marines and Army troops that invaded the Japanese held islands of the Pacific.
 Hundreds of escort carriers were built, none survive today and the Cabot is the lone survivor of her class of nine ships.
 As of the end of the year 2000, the Cabot sits stripped of her 40 mm guns, her island (the control area of the ship) has been removed for preservation and part of her bow has also been removed.21 The estimated costs of saving the ship before she is totally stripped and scrapped is estimated to be $500,000.

 Had a strong financial plan been in hand at the start of this mis-adventure the ship would not have been in the dire situation that it is in.
 The Navy requirements for a 5 year funding plan would have insured her survival or she would have been scrapped or expended without the intense emotional loss that surrounds her now.
 This is a danger to the naval museum field.
 A failed naval museum will sour future ventures and preservation attempts.
 A failed venture will also discourage organizations from attempting to preserve ships of historical value and donors from donating the time and funds to help with the acquisition process.
 Unfortunately, there seems to be a movement afoot to acquire antique warships that were transferred to foreign nations that are now being retired.
 All that the organizations have to do is convince the nation that the ship is wanted and pay the scrap value of the warship, if requested, and the ship is theirs.
-Four ships have been acquired in this manner, the Cabot, the sadly mismanaged aircraft carrier, the Orleck, a Gearing class destroyer recovered from the Turkish reserve fleet and currently undergoing rehabilitation in Texas, the destroyer-escort Slater, a museum ship in upper New York state, and the LST-325, a ship that beached tanks and men on Normandy, France on June 6th, 1944, and is slated to become a museum ship next to the battleship Alabama in 2001.
+Four ships have been acquired in this manner, the Cabot, the sadly mismanaged aircraft carrier, the Orleck, a Gearing class destroyer recovered from the Turkish reserve fleet and currently undergoing rehabilitation in Texas, the destroyer-escort Slater, a museum ship in upper New York state, and the LST-325, a ship that beached tanks and men on Normandy, France on June 6th, 1944, and is now preserved at Evansville, Indiana.

 While there is hope that these "foreign arrivals" will be able to be successful, there will be little, if any, government regulation of the aforementioned ships and no threat of loss of the ship back to navy control if the respective museum seems to flounder.